secretstartups/handbook/development/threat-management/planning/index.html.md

 They are encouraged to ask questions and authorized to push back on PM if issues lack the information and/or designs required for successful refinement and execution.

-* Engineering Output: Move issue into the `workflow::ready for dev` state and unassign themselves if they have completed refinement.
+* Engineering output: Move issue into the `workflow::ready for dev` state and unassign themselves if they have completed refinement.
 Assign the issue to their EM if for any reason refinement could not be completed.

 #### *Why are we assigning issues for refinement?*